Lethja/Newth/Zig/README.md

 # What is Zig

-Zig is a low level programming language with a focus on memory safety and low friction cross-compilation and is its own build system via its "comptime" feature.
+Zig is a low level programming language with a focus on memory safety and low friction cross-compilation and is its own build system also written in Zig and making use of it its "comptime" feature.
 Because Zigs toolchain also contains C compiler it can be used to build C projects.

 # Setup Zig